 This post contains affiliate links.
 Click here for the full disclosure statement.

 Dave Ramsey’s book The Total Money Makeover: Classic Edition: A Proven Plan for Financial Fitness helped us figure everything out.
 It’s very cheap on amazon.
 Follow the link to find a copy!
 It is a fantastic book to start out with in any season of life.
 This book basically kick-started our “let’s get out of debt NOW” mentality.
-It is such a good resource!
-It got us fired up!
-From this book, we started building our budget.
+It is such a good resource and got us fired up!
+From this book, we started to create our budget.

 We also used Dave Ramsey’s Financial Peace University book.
 He has sample budgets in the back of this book as well, and they were all very useful.

 Now, everyone’s budget will look different.
 Everyone has different incomes, expenses and family situations.
 For B and I, we had rent, utilities, cell phone bills, etc. that we had to pay.
 These were new expenses for us since we did not have to pay for these things before we got our own apartment.
 Starting out a marriage takes quite a bit of money!
 So I’ll share with you the steps we took to create a budget.
 Hopefully it can help you out!